cechallenge/cechallenge.github.io/challenge.md

 #### Competition Operation
 The final evaluation will be based on the LLVM compiler and Gem5 simulator source code submitted by each team, with the goal of minimizing the execution time of the benchmarks selected by the secretariat.
 The performance improvement (speedup) compared to the baseline execution time will be calculated using the geometric mean and the total score will be evaluated. <br>
-A leaderboard will be maintained based on the source code submitted by each team and will be updated periodically (starting July 28). <br>
+A leaderboard will be maintained based on the source code submitted by each team and will be updated periodically (starting August 1). <br>
 If you submit your source code multiple times, the last submission (execution time evaluation score) will be used for registration. <br>
 &ensp;**※ Maximum number of submissions per day: 3** <br>
 <br>